 — NFL News and Updates (@NSportsrus8926) February 14, 2026

-A quick search of Brady’s following list shows that he is still not following Vrabel, Maye, and even the team’s offensive coordinator, Josh McDaniels.
-Although it is worth pointing out that the same is also true for the quarterback of the Seattle Seahawks, Sam Darnold.
+A quick search of Brady’s ‘following’ list shows that he is still not following Vrabel, Maye, and even the team’s offensive coordinator, Josh McDaniels.
+Then again, it is worth pointing out that the same is also true for the quarterback of the Seattle Seahawks, Sam Darnold.

-Considering that Brady had past ties to both of the teams in this year’s Super Bowl, as well as the fact that this was just his second time being in the booth for the biggest game of the year, some had speculated that he was simply aiming to maintain a professional amount of distance as a broadcaster.
-Although, his aforementioned post that was made in support of Kraft, which encouraged the owner to win a seventh ring so they could “match,” tends to undermine that idea.
+Brady had past ties to both of the teams in this year’s Super Bowl.
+Also, this was just his second time being in the booth for the biggest game of the year.
+That had led some to speculate that he was simply aiming to maintain a professional distance as a broadcaster.

-Unfortunately, it doesn’t appear as if his support would have mattered much in the end, as the Seahawks effectively dominated the Patriots from start to finish.
-The league’s number-one scoring defense shut New England out for a full three quarters, only beginning to concede points once the game was well out of reach.
+The Seahawks effectively dominated the Patriots from start to finish, with the league’s number-one scoring defense shutting New England out for a full three quarters.
+Seattle only conceded points once the game was well out of the reach of New England.

-Whether it was the doing of his PR team or simply a miscalculation on his part, it’s pretty clear that he was unaware that a simple tap of the unfollow button would turn into a hot-button topic for his former fan base.
-Nevertheless, what’s done is done, and while he has all the time in the world to re-follow people on Instagram, the same can’t be said for New England, which is now being forced to wonder if it will be capable of making it back to the gridiron’s grandest stage.
+Whether it was the doing of his PR team or simply a miscalculation on his part, it’s pretty clear that Brady was unaware that a simple tap of the unfollow button would turn into a hot-button topic for his former fan base.